openstack/security-doc/security-guide/source/tenant-data/data-privacy-concerns.rst

 Compute instance ephemeral storage
 ----------------------------------

+Note that the OpenStack `Ephemeral disk encryption
+<docs.openstack.org/security-guide/tenant-data/data-encryption.html>`__
+feature provides a means of improving ephemeral storage privacy and isolation, during both active use as well as when the data is to be destroyed.
+As in the case of encrypted block storage, one can simply delete the encryption key to effectively destroy the data.

-The creation and destruction of ephemeral storage will be somewhat dependent on the chosen hypervisor and the OpenStack Compute plug-in.
+Alternate measures to provide data privacy, in the creation and destruction of ephemeral storage, will be somewhat dependent on the chosen hypervisor and the OpenStack Compute plug-in.

 The libvirt plug-in for compute may maintain ephemeral storage directly on a filesystem, or in LVM.
 Filesystem storage generally will not overwrite data